ringcentral/ringcentral-js-widgets/README.md

 The development server is listening on port 8190 by default.
 Open up your browser and access `localhost:8190` to see how it works.

+## Dependency Injection
+Please refer to [Dependency Injection](docs/dependency-injection.md) for more details.

 ## Modules
 ---